Access to HE Diploma Health

 Become a healthcare professional and take a direct route into university without any A Levels.
-Transform your career and take the first steps to becoming a nurse, midwife or healthcare professional…
+Transform your career and take the first steps towards becoming a nurse, midwife, or healthcare professional…

-- Ideal for those looking to progress directly on to health related university course
+- Ideal for those looking to progress directly on to health-related university degree.

-If the idea of going into healthcare appeals to you and you want to go onto study at university level, this Access to HE course will get you on the right tracks.
+If the idea of going into healthcare appeals to you and you want to go on to study at university level, this Access to HE course will get you on the right track.

 The equivalent of three A Levels, this access course is a direct progression route into university.
 The course content is designed to be relevant, covering only what you need to know within healthcare.

 Gain knowledge in human biology.
 Understand diseases and human immunity.
 Learn relevant maths and discover psychology and psychological issues.

 To find out more about our Access to HE Diploma (Health) download our guide.

 You will receive your Access to HE Diploma Health.

 At least 19 years old.
 Also need to have a minimum of a grade C or 4 in both GCSE maths and English.

 Mixture of written assignments including essays, presentations and reports.